webix-hub/docs/data/api/refs/ui.button.md

 {{memo A clickable button. }}

-The control has a collection of preset looks and can be used both as a stand-alone view and as a part of a form or toolbar.
+The control has a collection of preset looks and can be used both as a stand-alone view and as a part of a form or a toolbar.
 Fully customizable.
 Check [button](desktop/button.md) documentation for more detailed description.

 ### Constructor